How do I make a payment or refund outside of Canada?

 - completing the eShop Cheque Requisition form, including choosing ‘USD’ from the ‘currency’ drop down menu, or

-- by having your delegate select the currency option when completing a claim in the Travel and Expense Reimbursement system.
+- by having your delegate select the currency option when completing a claim in the SAP Concur Travel and Expense Reimbursement system.

 For other international payments, Accounts Payable has partnered with Western Union Business Solutions to provide a low-cost, efficient and reliable payment program.

-Payments can be processed as wires, drafts, or by leveraging the ACH or Automated Clearing House network.
+Payments can be processed as wires, drafts, or by leveraging the Automated Clearing House (ACH) network.
 Based on the information provided in the payment request and the currency or payment method restrictions in the country where the payment will be received, Accounts Payable will select the lowest cost and fastest form of payment from the available options.
-Specific requests – e.g. to pay by draft – can be accommodated when available.
+Specific requests can be accommodated when available (e.g. to pay by draft).

-Payments/reimbursements to vendors and individuals outside of Canada and the United States are requested through a Cheque Requisition, Purchase Order or by completing an online requisition in the Travel and Expense system.
-Additionally, the Electronic-Payment-Request-Form must be completed to capture the banking information required to successfully complete the payment.
-Attach the form to the Cheque Requisition or Purchase Order or include it with the backup documentation provided to support a travel expense claim.
+Payments/ reimbursements to vendors and individuals outside of Canada and the United States are requested through a Cheque Requisition, Purchase Order or by completing an online requisition in the SAP Concur Travel and Expense Reimbursement system.
+Additionally, the Electronic Payment Request form (listed alphabetically on Financial Service’s ‘Forms’ webpage) must be completed to capture the banking information required to successfully complete the payment.
+Attach the Electronic Payment Request form to the Cheque Requisition or Purchase Order or include it with the backup documentation provided to support a travel expense claim.

 Banking fees for these payments range between $0.15 (e.g. for an ACH transfer to the United States) to $15 (e.g. for a wire transfer to Africa or Australia).
 Most payments made in the receiving country’s currency can be processed for less than $5 or less.